Sophie Gonzales (writer)

-Sophie Gonzales (born 1992) is an Australian author known for writing young adult queer romantic comedies.
-She grew up in Whyalla South Australia and lives in Adelaide, Australia.
+Sophie Gonzales is an Australian author known for writing young adult queer romantic comedies.
+She grew up in Whyalla, South Australia and lives in Adelaide, Australia.
 She graduated from the University of Adelaide, and works as a psychologist.
 Her novel Only Mostly Devastated is a contemporary, queer re-imagining of Grease.
 Her novel The Law of Inertia, an LGBT mystery novel, was published in 2018 and addressed mental health issues including depression, anxiety and suicide.